httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # The Priority HTTP Header Field {#header-field}

-The Priority HTTP header field carries priority parameters {{parameters}}, it can appear in requests and responses.
+The Priority HTTP header field carries priority parameters {{parameters}}.
+It can appear in requests and responses.
 It is an end-to-end signal of the request priority from the client or the response priority from the server. {{merging}}
 describes how intermediaries can combine the priority information from client